petrpajdla/stat4arch/index.md

 (3. 3.
 2022)

 This session will be focused on getting to know how to code in R and do common operations on data.
-We will do a lot of coding to get to know R well.
+We will practice a lot to get to know R well.
 - R data types.
 - Missing values.
 - R objects (vector, matrix, data frame) and sub-setting.